ross-weir/wallet-ex/ROADMAP.md

 use ergo-explorer to get data

 Scanning for transactions using ergo explorer:
-- generate pk addresses
+- generate 20 pk addresses
-- Check for utxos at address
+- Check for balance/transactions at address
-- tally utxos?
+- tally balances?
-this would be one way that would send off 20~ API calls would probably be better than scanning the entire chain?
-But then how do we get transactions?
+- repeat at offset highest derive_index with transaction + 20 until no addresses with transactions this would be one way that would send off 20~ API calls would probably be better than scanning the entire chain?
+Should actually less API calls